-- Max Fuel Limit sets the maximum percent actuator output current when rated speed is selected.
-Maximum (100%) is based on 200 mA (100% is based on 20 mA for the 20 mA output version of the 701A).
+- Maximum Fuel Limit sets the maximum percent actuator output current when rated speed is selected.
+Maximum (100%) is based on 200 mA.
 The limit is usually set just above the output at full load.
-The percent output is displayed on Menu 7. - Start Fuel Limit sets the maximum percent actuator output current when at the start speed specified below.
+The percent output is displayed on the D Menu. - Start Fuel Limit sets the maximum percent actuator output current when idle speed is selected.
 The limit is usually set at the fuel level required to start the engine.